"I Hate Being A Nurse." I Get it, And It Doesn't Have To Be This Way.

 I believe that if nurses can create a situation where they have the kind of flexibility that I have, they’ll last a lot longer.
 Fewer of us will burn out, and more of us will stick around and use our experience to strengthen the profession.

 The situation I’ve described might sound like a fantasy world, especially if you’re early in your career or facing a lot of debt.
-I felt that way for a lot of my life too.
+That’s how it felt to me for a very long time.
 I worked more than full-time during the first decade of my career, not just because I wanted to get better at the job, but because I felt like I had to financially.
 For years I assumed that’s what life would always be like in nursing.
 You might too.

 I hate what nursing can feel like when you’re in it full-time, but I don’t hate nursing, and I didn’t want to leave.
 A good financial strategy is what got me to a place where I didn’t have to continue with the patterns that were burning me out in the field.